 All of the action that took place in spring begins to slow during the longer, warmer days of the summer months.
 As the saying goes, these are the lazy days of summer.
 Trees essentially shut

 down during the heat of the day because of the lack of water.
 But just because your trees are conserving their energy doesn’t mean you can.
-You should still be performing checks of your trees throughout the summer.
+You should still be performing seasonal tree maintenance checks of your trees throughout the summer.
 Are there any branches that are bare of leaves?
 Notice any unusual holes in the trunk of the tree?
 Did a recent windy day break any branches?
-These are all obvious signs that action needs to be taken.
+These are all obvious signs that action needs to be taken before potentially costly damage can occur.
 Just make sure you know what you’re doing beforehand.
 An incorrect trimming or pruning could cause more harm than good to the tree.
 This includes dealing with insects.
 For the most part, insects and trees get along just fine.
 Take tent caterpillars for examples.
 These insects will set up huge camps in trees throughout Portland.
 However, even though it might look like a blight on the tree, they cause very little damage to the tree in most cases.
 The branches may be stripped of leaves, but those will grow back.

 Other insects, such as the box beetle, do their damage out of sight.
 Bark beetles bide their time under the surface of the tree, laying eggs under the bark of dying or distressed trees.
 As they